nuitrcs/gcc_spring_workshops_2025/README.md

 # GCC Spring Workshops
-This is a landing page for Genomics Compute Cluster workshops for spring quarter, 2025.
+This is a landing page for Genomics Compute Cluster workshops for spring quarter of 2025.
+From here individual workshop repositories and registration pages are linked.

 This workshop series is designed to cover topics of interest to the research community that uses the Genomics Compute Cluster (GCC) at Northwestern.
 Most workshops can be attended ad hoc, but some of the content builds on itself from week-to-week, and some require attendance at the first workshop of the series, ‘Command line introduction’, so please read the description of each.
 These workshops will be held in-person on the Chicago campus.
 To participate fully, you will need to bring a laptop with you to each workshop.